alonsoir/IfRemovingARealUseCase/Post.md

 Then, we repeat the operation for all the conditions except for the ones that use our default value, the one created with `notMyCompanyHandBaggageInformationFactory.make()`.
-To be short here, we make every single condition create different values, and join all the ones that create the default one into the default behavior.
-So we won't extract any class for that.
+First of all, we remove the condition that once true uses the default behaviour (`!flight.isOneWay() && !isMyCompany(flight)`), because it is redundant.
+Then, for each remaining condition we create a class containing the evaluation of the condition and the action to perform in case the condition is satisfied.
-I skip this logic, because it's not so interesting but there are commits that show this step by step.
+I skip this step by step diff because it is a repetition of the previous step but there are commits that show all the process.
-The resulting code, after having extracted the conditions, is the following. ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/529ca3d37906d6c94ae3bb28ecf810e3f9e75e3b/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
+The resulting code, after having extracted all the conditions, is the following. ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/529ca3d37906d6c94ae3bb28ecf810e3f9e75e3b/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 ```java
 public class HandBaggageInformationFactory {
     public HandBaggageInformation from(Order order, TranslationRepository translationRepository, String renderLanguage, Integer flightId) {